Flutter

 if (value == null || value.isEmpty) {

-return class="code-string">'Email is required';
+return 'Email is required';

 }

-final emailRegex = RegExp(rclass="code-string">'^[\w-\.]+@([\w-]+\.)+[\w-]{class="code-number">2,class="code-number">4}$');
+final emailRegex = RegExp(r'^[\w-\.]+@([\w-]+\.)+[\w-]{2,4}$');

 if (!emailRegex.hasMatch(value)) {

-return class="code-string">'Please enter a valid email address';
+return 'Please enter a valid email address';

 }